 A pinched nerve in the wrist, specifically the median nerve, causes these symptoms.
 The carpal tunnel is located in the palmar side of the wrist and contains a number of structures including tendons that flex your fingers and the median nerve.

-Carpal tunnel more frequently occurs in females and people who repetitively flex their wrists as a result of their work.
+Carpal tunnel syndrome more frequently occurs in females.
+People who use their hands repetitively may also be at increased risk of developing CTS.
 Additionally, other medical conditions like diabetes, thyroid problems and rheumatoid arthritis increase the chances of developing carpal tunnel syndrome.

 - Occupational / hand therapy

 Based on the severity of your symptoms in addition to your electrodiagnostic findings, your provider will help you determine which treatment is right for you.

 Doctor Scott Naftulin and Northeastern Rehabilitation Associates (NERA) are committed to the serving the communities and surrounding areas of Bethlehem, Allentown, Easton and the Lehigh Valley at large.